Bank Secrecy Act

 - Significant profit potential for the bank.

 Effective policies, procedures, and processes can help protect banks from becoming conduits for or victims of money laundering, terrorist financing, and other financial crimes that are perpetrated through private banking relationships.
-Additional information relating to risk assessments and due diligence is contained in the core overview section, “Private Banking Due Diligence Program (Non-U.S. Persons),” pages 130 to 134.
+Additional information relating to risk assessments and due diligence is contained in the core overview section, "Private Banking Due Diligence Program (Non-U.S. Persons)," page 125.
 Ultimately, illicit activities through the private banking unit could result in significant financial costs and reputational risk to the bank.
 Financial impacts could include regulatory sanctions and fines, litigation expenses, the loss of business, reduced liquidity, asset seizures and freezes, loan losses, and remediation expenses.

 Customer Risk Assessment